aritroCoder/Ayu-backend/readme.md

 Fork the github repository, then clone the forked repo in your PC.
+Make sure you have nodejs installed, you can download nodejs from here: https://nodejs.org/en/ Install nodejs in your PC. create a folder named .env along with other files, and enter the line:
+PORT=3000
-Make sure you have nodejs installed, you can download nodejs from here: https://nodejs.org/en/ Install nodejs in your PC. after that, go to the project directory, which is basically [parent]/Ayu/ and open a terminal there type `npm i` after it is finished, type node index and server will start.
+in the folder, where 3000 is the port number where you want to host the backend after that, go to the project directory, which is basically [parent]/Ayu/ and open a terminal there type `npm i` after it is finished, type node index and server will start.